 Students who are already enrolled in the program will transition to the new program clinical requirements in fall 2020.
 All students will be expected to complete 45 clinical hours in NURS 475.
 Clinical hours from previous courses may not be used for clinical credit hours in NURS 475.

-The baccalaureate degree program in nursing, Doctor of Nursing Practice program, and post-graduate APRN certificate program at The Pennsylvania State University are accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791.
+The baccalaureate degree program in nursing, master's degree program in nursing, Doctor of Nursing Practice program and post graduate APRN certificate program at The Pennsylvania State University are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001; 202-887-6791.